kenmamich/Domino-Stock-Price-Analysis/README.md

 ```

 <p>Wanted to find how many days have positive, negative, or zero returns.
-Found that 260 days experienced positive returns, 241 days experienced negative returns, and 4 days experienced no returns. </p>
+Found that 260 days experienced positive returns, 241 days experienced negative returns, and 4 days experienced no returns.
+The stock price saw more positive return days than negative return days. </p>

 ```